Short history of signed exceptional sequences: Pictures and homology of groups

 Loday \cite{Loday} has also given a short account of definitions and proofs for all of the main properties of what he called ``Igusa's pictures''.

 \begin{eg} The following is a picture for $G=\ZZ_3=\left<x|x^3\right>$.

 There are three oriented edges labeled $x$.
-The labels of the vertices are elements of $\cY\cup\cY^{-1}$ given by reading the incoming edge labels (and inverse outgoing labels) starting at the base point direction indicated with $\ast$.
-The base point direction is omitted when it is uniquely determined.
-We are using the drawing convention that edges should be curved to the right. \end{eg}
+The labels of the vertices are elements of $\cY\cup\cY^{-1}$ given by reading the incoming edge labels (and inverse outgoing labels) counterclockwise starting at the base point direction indicated with $\ast$.
+In this picture, there are three possible base point directions at each vertex.
+They give the same relation ($x^3$ on the right and $x^{-3}$ on the left).
+However, if we were to move the base point direction at either vertex, the picture would become a different picture not isomorphic to the given picture.
+The orientation and curvature of edges agrees with the drawing convention that edges should be curved to the right. \end{eg}

 \begin{eg} Here $G=\ZZ^3=\left<x,y,z|[x,y],[y,z],[z,x]\right>$.
 We use the ``representation theoretic'' convention that